 Sunday Meditation and Celebration

 Sunday events are a day of celebration.
 It typically includes two meditations.

-The Evening Meeting starts with high-energy music for dancing with totality.
+Stage one: high- energy music for dancing with totality.

 Let the energy of celebration build up inside.